 11a.3.3.2.1 HRCP-OOK PHY header….

 The Frame Length field shall be an unsigned integer equal to the number of octets in the MAC frame body including frame payload(s), MAC subheader(s) and padding octets in the aggregated frames, and FCS(s), but not including the frame header and the preamble.
+The frame length includes the length of the security fields such as SECID, SFC, and Integrity Code, if they are present.

 CID r01-86